Hyundai Motor turbo-charges Europe sales, defies downturn

-SEOUL South Korean automaker Hyundai Motor (005380.KS) is set to report its 13th straight quarter of rising profits on Thursday as it produced close to record high global vehicle sales in the face of sluggish markets in Europe and China.
+SEOUL, July 26 South Korean automaker Hyundai Motor is set to report its 13th straight quarter of rising profits on Thursday as it produced close to record high global vehicle sales in the face of sluggish markets in Europe and China.

-Hyundai Motor, the world's fifth-biggest carmaker along with affiliate Kia Motors (000270.KS), is expected to post net profits of 2.52 trillion Korean won ($2.20 billion) for April to June, a rise of 9 percent over a year earlier.
+Hyundai Motor, the world's fifth-biggest carmaker along with affiliate Kia Motors, is expected to post net profits of 2.52 trillion Korean won ($2.20 billion) for April to June, a rise of 9 percent over a year earlier.

 It would mark the 13th quarter in which profits have risen compared with a year earlier.
 But, reflecting weakness in some key markets, a rise of 9 percent would also be the slowest pace of quarterly profit growth in more than three years.